tambrulee/Project-2/README.md

 ### Testing

+### Time/Date Feature

+Tested whilst abroad in Malta - automatically adjusts to time/zone.
+Will do further testing to ensure it works in multiple time zones.

 ### Accessibility & Feedback
 As a user, I want to see a message or indicator when a task is added or removed, so that I know my actions have worked.